travis2319/swe-intern-problem-1/README.md

 We love the `shell`. [bash](#) or [zsh](#) or [fish](#) or [powershell](#) or name your own.
 But the `shell` forgets, especially when we are across multiple systems.
-It would be incredible if the `shell` could remember things for us, across systems.
+It would be incredible if the `shell` could *safely* remember things for us, across systems.
 So let us extend the `shell` to remember things for us.

 ## Problem